bentomhall/nih-system/homebrewery/character-creation.md

 #### Chainbound familiar

-You make a subsidiary pact with a familiar&mdash;an imp, gazer, or pseudodragon, or any Tiny beast.
-Appearing in an unoccupied space within range, the familiar has the statistics of the chosen form, though it is a celestial, fey, or fiend (your choice) instead of a beast.
+You make a subsidiary pact with a familiar&mdash;an imp, draconewt, or any Miniscule beast.
+Appearing in an unoccupied space within range, the familiar has the statistics of the chosen form, though it is a celestial, fey, or fiend (your choice) instead of a beast or dragon.

 Your familiar acts independently of you, but it always obeys your commands.
 In combat, it acts on your turn.
 A familiar can't attack except as described below, but it can take other actions as normal.
 When you take the Attack action, you can forgo one of your own attacks to allow your familiar to make one attack of its own with its reaction.